Health, Safety & Well-Being

 GHG Emissions From Our Food System

 The food industry emits GHGs through the production, processing, distribution and disposal of food.
-As the climate changes, food production, and therefore food sales, may also become more expensive.
+As the climate changes, food production and food sales may also become more expensive.
 Columbia has set a goal to increase the production and consumption of locally produced food and support food security.
+Sustainability partner Community Garden Coalition.

 null